RotenInformatik/RI_CodingGuidelines/1 - CSharp.md

 ///         This is a O(n) operation where n is the number of elements in the sequence.
 ///     </para>
 ///     <para>
-///         <paramref name="enumerable" /> is enumerated exactly once .
+///         <paramref name="enumerable" /> is enumerated exactly once.
 ///     </para>
 /// </remarks>
 public static int Count <T> (this IEnumerable<T> enumerable)